-The Council consider that the creation of a number of international consortia for the production of defence equipment has been a useful contribution to a better organisation of armaments co-operation in Europe.
-In order to preserve the technological know-how and experience in management techniques gained by such co-operation when a continuing need is foreseen, these consortia, which might be opened to firms from other member countries, should be encouraged to bid for further co-operative projects and to adopt an appropriate structure; this would not necessarily rule out the possibility of any competition.
+1. The Council consider that the creation of a number of international consortia for the production of defence equipment has been a useful contribution to a better organisation of armaments co-operation in Europe.
+In order to preserve the technological know-how and experience in management techniques gained by such co-operation when a continuing need is foreseen, these consortia, which might be opened to firms from other member countries, should be encouraged to bid for further co-operative projects and to adopt an appropriate structure; this would not of itself rule out the possibility of competition.
 Successful projects, such as the production of the Hot, Milan and Roland missiles and the Tornado aircraft clearly point the way to this new form of co-operation.
 The Council are of the opinion that if, in the context of their efforts towards harmonisation, member countries reach agreement on common requirements, this may stimulate the formation of such international consortia.
 Such agreement would provide opportunities for the industries to try to meet those common requirements by proposals for producing the necessary equipment jointly.
 It should nevertheless be left to the industries concerned to organise themselves and to choose the type of co-operation which best suits their requirements.

-At the same time, the Council wish to observe that this form of co-operation which primarily concerns European firms could, if necessary, be applied equally to joint production by European and North American firms together [taking into account, however, that preference should be given to equipment produced jointly by European countries.](1)
+Although the Assembly recommendation and the points . made in the previous paragraph primarily concern European armaments industries, the Council observe that this form of co-operation does not exclude joint production by European and North American firms together.